-In order to effectively manage this risk we work closely with our Suppliers2 to ensure that they understand the high standards we require of them and how they recognise their responsibility to maintain a slavery free supply chain.
-We continue to believe that the risk of slavery within our own business is low, however, we remain vigilant against this and this statement outlines the steps we have taken in this regard.
+We work closely with our Suppliers2 to ensure that they are aware of the high standards we require of them and that they recognise the responsibility they have for making sure that slavery does not take place within their own business or supply chains.
+We continue to believe that the risk of slavery within our own business is low, however, we recognise we must remain vigilant; this statement outlines the steps we have taken in this regard to ensure that even the low risk is fully mitigated.